ds-horizon/delivr-sdk-ota/README.md

 ### TypeScript Consumption

 This module ships its `*.d.ts` file as part of its NPM package, which allows you to simply `import` it, and receive intellisense in supporting editors (like Visual Studio Code), as well as compile-time type checking if you're using TypeScript.
 For the most part, this behavior should just work out of the box, however, if you've specified `es6` as the value for either the `target` or `module` [compiler option](http://www.typescriptlang.org/docs/handbook/compiler-options.html) in your [`tsconfig.json`](http://www.typescriptlang.org/docs/handbook/tsconfig-json.html) file, then just make sure that you also set the `moduleResolution` option to `node`.
 This ensures that the TypeScript compiler will look within the `node_modules` for the type definitions of imported modules.
-Otherwise, you'll get an error like the following when trying to import the `react-native-code-push` module: `error TS2307: Cannot find module 'react-native-code-push'`.
+Otherwise, you'll get an error like the following when trying to import the `@d11/dota` module: `error TS2307: Cannot find module '@d11/dota'`.

 ---